gamefreedomgit/Maelstrom/README.md

 we are going to keep Mograine being the highest quality Wrath of the Lich King realm in the world.

 # Report Template
+When creating a bug report, be sure to name it accordingly ("[MAGE] Blink doesn't work" instead of "mage skill bugged").
+Please follow the following template while creating a report:

 **Description:**